pyk595/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd contact in the application.
 * `find Betsy` followed by `delete 1` deletes the 1st contact in the results of the `find` command.

+### Adding a tag: `tag`

+Adds a tag to an existing contact, as specified by the index.

+Format: `tag INDEX t/TAG`

+Example:
+* `tag 27 t/client` adds the "client" tag to the 27th contact in the display contact list.

+### Deleting a tag: `untag`

+Deletes a tag from an existing contact, as specified by the index.

+Format: `untag INDEX t/TAG`

+Example:
+* `untag 27 t/colleague` deletes the "colleague" tag from the 27th contact in the display contact list.

+### Listing all available tags: `tags`

+Lists all the available tags assigned to the contacts, in alphabetical order.

+Format: `tags`

+### Finding contacts with tag: `#`

+Finds all the contacts with the specified tag assigned to them.

+Format: `#TAG`

+Example:
+* `#Friends` finds all the contacts that are tagged to "friends".

 ### Assigning a recently contacted date to a contact: `contacted`